-Currently, people are unable to enjoy all the visitor experiences afforded by our destinations on Sydney Harbour.
-Fortunately, our DigiTalks series enables regular visitors – as well as the wider Australian community – to overcome the tyranny of distance and stay connected with our places.
+DigiTalks enables regular visitors – as well as the wider Australian community – to overcome the tyranny of distance and stay connected with our extraoridnary places on Sydney Harbour.

-Each instalment will feature a presenter who can offer rich insights into our heritage destinations, including their history, flora and fauna, or who can speak more broadly about the history of the world’s greatest harbour.
+Each instalment features a presenter who can offer rich insights into our heritage destinations, including their history, flora and fauna, or who can speak more broadly about the history of the world’s greatest harbour.

-Register for an upcoming webinar below or head to our DigiTalk Archive to view a curated selection of past presentations.
+Register for an upcoming webinar below or head to our DigiTalks Archive (NEW) to view a curated selection of past presentations.

 We are delivering our DigiTalks series using Zoom, an easy-to-use platform for video conferences, chats and webinars.
 Attendees don’t need a Zoom account to join one of our DigiTalks as we’ll email login details to registrants prior to each instalment.
 Zoom has advised that users will have the best experience when they download either the desktop application (Windows/Mac) or mobile app (Android/Apple) in advance of a DigiTalk.
 To download the desktop application or mobile app, visit: zoom.us/download